 In addition, the Mýrdalsjökull glacier appears as the Fist of the First Men, which is the location where Sam finds the dragon glass in season 2.

 Höfðabrekkuheiði hiking area can be accessed from Vik with a half hour drive.
 Head east from Vik on Iceland’s ring road for around 5km, then turn left onto Kerlingardalsvegur.

 This road will bring you to the hiking area, and there’s also a campsite here, Þakgil.
 This offers camping pitches and basic bunk-bed cabins, and makes for a great base to explore this area if you have the right equipment.

-Mýrdalsjökull glacier can be visited on a variety of tours, including this snowmobiling tour and this ice cave tour.
+Mýrdalsjökull glacier can be visited on a variety of tours, including this super jeep tour and this ice cave tour.
 Note that it’s not advised to try and access a glacier yourself as they can be dangerous.